AndreasBujok/MC1000/readme.md

 ## System<a id="system"></a>

-The MC1000 is an letter shoot or pneumatic delivery (german "Rohpost") on a Intel 8039 CPU.
+The MC1000 is an letter shoot or pneumatic delivery (german "Rohrpost") on a Intel 8039 CPU.
 The **MC1000** are developed and destributed from 1982 until end of the 80th.

 These repository will be stay for all homebrew software for these PCB like an Arduino.